StackVista/stackstate-docs/develop/developer-guides/mirroring.md

 #### Connection Details

 The field `connectionDetails` is mandatory and must be present in each request.
 The field contains arbitrary JSON configuration for connecting to the target system.
-This is a flexible configuration, and it is up to the Mirror implementor to decide what configuration elements are required.
+This is a flexible configuration, and it's up to the Mirror implementor to decide what configuration elements are required.
 For example, a target telemetry source URL, timeouts, API key, and many others.

 Example: